RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

-Within the EU, Greece, Italy and Spain have enormous financial problems.
+Within the EU, Greece, Italy, and Spain have enormous financial problems.
 Spain and Greece, for example, should be able to devaluate its currency.
-However, being part of the EU such an action has become impossible.
-In economic terms, this implies that the only possible corrective action will be a recession and probably a depression: if the value of the Fiat Money cannot be adjusted, than the value of the Goods will.
+However, being part of the EU such action has become impossible.
+In economic terms, this implies that the only possible corrective action will be a recession and probably a depression: if the value of the Fiat Money cannot be adjusted, then the value of the Goods will.

 Actually, the formation of the EURO was an idea created by Globalism that was marketed by politicians because at that time it was a win-win situation for both entities.
 As explained in earlier articles, Globalism will under pressure of higher energy prices, now have to reverse course.
 In all cases, it has become impossible for Globalism to survive in an environment where the price of energy skyrockets.

 Electricity (and quite often oil and its derivatives) has become a means of collecting taxes. (click to enlarge)